shawkysobhy/Wild-Hut-Dashboard/README.md

 ## Getting Started

-To get started with the WildHut Project Dashboard, follow the

-## Getting Started

 To get started with the WildHut Project Dashboard, follow these steps:

 1. **Installation**: Clone the repository to your local machine.